theimowski/talk-xslt-right-tool-for-job/slides/index.md

     * Energy
 * ~2.000 XSLT LOC
 * ~2.000 PDF Reports Generated
+    * 1 page long (smallest report)
+    * 300 pages long (largest report)
 * ~20.000 Pages of content
 * Much more yet to come

-' Chemical - complete migration of a legacy CMS hard to maintain
+' Chemical - complete migration of a legacy CMS hard to maintain ' Some of those reports cost a lot of money

 ***
 - data-background : images/practice.jpg